pagerinc/metrics-client/README.md

 ### Internal Ports

-Prometheus server discovery is going to search running server on default server port 3000.
-Thus, metrics-client must start at default port 3000.
-If the server is not already running on port 3000, it can easily be added below code under containers detail.
+Prometheus server Kubernetes service discovery configuration is going to search running server on kubernetes cluster.
+It will use  defaul server port `3000`.
+Thus, metrics-client must start at default port `3000`.
+If the server is not already running on port `3000`, it should be added on containers details.

 ```yaml
 env: